Crotalus ruber: Diet

 Snakes from coastal populations consume prey of larger body mass than snakes from desert populations.

 Reproduction

 Mating occurs between February and April.
+C. ruber is known to be ovovivparous.
 Females give birth in August, to between three and 20 young.
 Neonates are 30 to 34 cm in length.

 Venom

+As with all rattlesnakes, it is venomous.
 This species is of a mild disposition and has one of the least potent rattlesnake venoms.
 Nonetheless, a bite from this species is still a medical emergency and can be fatal without prompt antivenom treatment.